datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/chapter1.md

  - Report the mean working hours for all the available countries on 2009

 `@hint`
-You may want to set `join = 'inner'`, as we want only for those years that there is a value for both regions
+You want to set `join = 'inner'`, as we want only for those years that there is a value for both regions

 `@sample_code`
 ```{python}